demo-attachment-222-Group-29

 Non-accessible content

-Pagination (next page, previous page) does not have an interactive element marker, and does not have a title or aria tag
+– Pagination (next page, previous page) does not have an interactive element marker, and does not have a title or an ARIA tag

-The YouTube video insertion service is used to display video content.
-Iframe method is used to display such video content, which shows the content of the youtube.com page on the mentioned web page that does not have the same level of accessibility customization.
+– The YouTube video insertion service is used to display video content.
+The iFrame method is used to display such video content, which shows the content of the youtube.com page on the mentioned web page that does not have the same level of accessibility customization.
 Some video content has no text subtitles.

-In accordance with Article 3 of the Act on the Accessibility of Websites and Programming Solutions for Mobile Devices of Public Sector Bodies, PDF files published before 23 September 2018 AMEUP qualifies as archive and exempts from the compliance with the Act.
+– In accordance with Article 3 of the Act on the Accessibility of Websites and Programming Solutions for Mobile Devices of Public Sector Bodies, AMEUP qualifies PDF files published before 23 September 2018 as archival and exempts them from compliance with the Act.

 Increasing the level of accessibility